Photo credit: Corey Hayes

 ABOUT

-Notable distinctions include having been selected as a fellow of The English Concert in America, an award given to young musicians “who appear likely to make significant contributions to the field of early music.”
-As the winner of The Juilliard School’s Historical Performance concerto competition, she made her solo debut in Alice Tully Hall, New York City.
+Caroline’s work has been recognized with several distinctions, including selection as a Fellow of The English Concert in America, an honor awarded to artists expected to make significant contributions to the field of early music.
+She is also the winner of The Juilliard School’s Historical Performance Concerto Competition, which led to her solo debut at Alice Tully Hall.

-A passionate educator, Caroline is often invited by early music organizations to lecture on various topics in historical performance practice.
-She has been a guest teacher at Yale University, the Peabody Conservatory at Johns Hopkins University, the University of Victoria, and at the University of Washington School of Music.
-As a lecturer, Caroline has led workshops for Pacific Northwest Viols, Cascadia Viols, the Port Townsend Early Music Workshop, and Seattle Historical Arts for Kids.
-Caroline’s private students have been accepted as music majors to the Royal Academy of Music, the Oberlin Conservatory of Music, the Indiana Conservatory Jacobs School of Music, the San Francisco Conservatory of Music, and the University of Washington, and have attended such summer festivals as the American Bach Soloists Academy and Oberlin’s Baroque Performance Institute.
-She was also featured in an Early Music America magazine article, discussing historical bowing techniques.
+A committed educator, Caroline is frequently invited to lecture on historical performance practice and has taught at Yale University, the Peabody Conservatory, the University of Victoria, and the University of Washington.
+She has led workshops for Pacific Northwest Viols, Cascadia Viols, Viols West, the Port Townsend Early Music Workshop, and Seattle Historical Arts for Kids.
+Her students have gone on to study at institutions such as the Royal Academy of Music, Oberlin Conservatory, Indiana University Jacobs School of Music, San Francisco Conservatory, and the University of Washington, and to attend major summer festivals including the American Bach Soloists Academy and Oberlin’s Baroque Performance Institute.
+She has also been featured in Early Music America for her work on historical bowing techniques.

 PRESS